chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > What were your key contributions at Blitz Interactive?

 Yes, absolutely.
 My time at Blitz Interactive was a period of huge growth for me.
+It's a mobile game development and gaming media company.
 I joined as a Junior Frontend Developer, but I quickly took on a lot of responsibility.

 My main achievement there was building the company's instant messaging system from the ground up.
 This was a critical feature for our company portal to handle real-time business inquiries.
 Although I worked as a frontend developer, I took ownership of the entire project.
 This meant I not only built the chat interface in the frontend, but also maintained the backend system and developed new features.
 I also deployed the whole system using Docker.
 It was an excellent full-stack learning experience.